 As a day trader, you should use this free feature to check the markets before the open.
 It is important to understand the market sentiment, and the futures indicate how the market will open.

-With almost the same methodology as the futures, here's a quick overview of the major currency pairs.
+With almost the same methodology as the futures, you get an overview of the major currency pairs.

 Current prices can be displayed as tiles.
 In addition, the performance data for the tiles can be displayed as a table, including a column diagram (tops and flops) or in each case only as charts.

 Currently, there are performance numbers and charts for 15 cryptocurrencies, while TradingView streames about 200 of them.
 The clear tiled presentation follows the same system as for the forex values.

 This is just another nice financial visualization feature.